Louise Newbury: Bill Paxton And Wife Had 30 Year Marriage, A Hollywood Rarity

 Paxton passed on his love of acting to his son, James, who has a lead role on the USA Network thriller Eyewitness.

-And even at age 61, Bill Paxton was still very involved in project.
+And even at age 61, Bill Paxton was still very involved in projects.
 The actor’s death came just as he was set to start on a new CBS series, Romper added.

 “The thriller series Training Day, in which he stars, premiered on CBS just this month.
 Paxton also also recently won an Emmy for his acting work on the 2012 miniseries Hatfields & McCoys.”